How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 Does Reveddit still work, and what does it show?

-Reveddit still works, within a narrow and frequently misunderstood scope.
-It shows moderator-removed content only.
+Reveddit still works, but it shows moderator-removed content only, and posts a user deleted themselves never appear in it.
 If a user deleted their own post, Reveddit shows nothing, by deliberate design: the developer treats user deletion as an expressed wish that the tool respects.

 Is PullPush.io a reliable Reddit deleted post viewer?

-PullPush.io is the community-run successor to Pushshift and the closest thing to a free general-purpose deleted content search that still exists.
+PullPush.io works but is not reliable enough for casework: it is a rate-limited volunteer project with known ingestion gaps in its coverage.
+It is the community-run successor to Pushshift and the closest thing to a free general-purpose deleted content search that still exists.
 It ingests Reddit content and keeps it queryable after deletion or removal, and several browser tools and scripts use it as a backend.

 Reliability is its problem.
 PullPush is a volunteer project absorbing demand that used to be spread across an entire ecosystem.
 It is aggressively rate-limited, suffers extended outages and ingestion gaps, and its coverage has visible holes: content posted during a downtime window was never captured and never will be.
+When we queried its search endpoint in August 2026 it answered with an HTTP 429 rate-limit error instead of data, declining automated queries outright.
 For casual lookups it is worth trying.
 For work where "the record has gaps" is an unacceptable answer (litigation support, threat intelligence, fraud investigation), it cannot be the foundation.

 Can Google cache or the Wayback Machine recover deleted Reddit posts?

-Google cache is dead as a method: Google removed public access to cached pages in early 2024, so the classic trick of clicking a cached SERP result no longer exists.
+Google cache cannot recover deleted Reddit posts at all, and the Wayback Machine only helps if it happened to snapshot that exact thread before the deletion.
+Google removed public access to cached pages in early 2024, so the classic trick of clicking a cached SERP result no longer exists.

 The Wayback Machine still holds historical Reddit snapshots and is worth checking for older, high-traffic threads.
 But its Reddit coverage was always spotty (it captured pages, not the full comment tree, and only when something triggered a crawl), and since Reddit blocked the Internet Archive from crawling beyond its homepage in 2025, new captures have effectively stopped.
 It is a lottery ticket, not a search tool.